-What Do Signal and Track Switch Repairer Do?
+What You Need to Know About Signal and Track Switch Repairer

-Daily Life Of a Signal & Track Switch Repairer
+Life As a Signal & Track Switch Repairer

 - Maintain high tension lines, de-energizing lines for power companies when repairs are requested.

-When polled, Signal and Track Switch Repairers say the following skills are most frequently used in their jobs:
+These are the skills Signal and Track Switch Repairers say are the most useful in their careers:

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.